MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

    - **EncodedCtl**
    - **LastSyncTime**

 4. Delete the `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\Certificates` registry subkey.
-This step deletes all stored certificates.
+This step deletes all stored root certificates.

-### Implement the FCPCA G2 certificate
+### Implement the "G2" root certificate

-Administrators should implement the FCPCA G2 certificate per the following instructions before the FCPCA certificate is removed by the out-of-band (OOB) root certificate update.
+Administrators should implement the "G2" root certificate per the following instructions before the "G1" root certificate is removed by the out-of-band (OOB) root certificate update.

-1. Follow the guidance in [Obtain and verify a copy of the Federal Common Policy CA G2 certificate](https://playbooks.idmanagement.gov/fpki/common/obtain-and-verify) to download and install the FCPCA G2 certificate on all Windows workgroup, member, and domain controller computers.
+1. Follow the guidance in [Obtain and verify a copy of the Federal Common Policy CA G2 certificate](https://playbooks.idmanagement.gov/fpki/common/obtain-and-verify) to download and install the "G2" root certificate on all Windows workgroup, member, and domain controller computers.
-2. There are multiple ways to deploy CA certificates to enterprise devices.
+2. There are multiple ways to deploy the root store to enterprise devices.
 See the "Microsoft Solutions" section in [Distribute the certificate to operating systems](https://playbooks.idmanagement.gov/fpki/common/distribute-os/).

 > [!Note]
 > In enterprises that have cross-certification dependencies for smart card logons or other scenarios on Windows devices but do not have internet access, see the "Do I Need to Distribute the Intermediate CA Certificates?" and "Certificates Issued by the Federal Common Policy CA G2" sections of [Distribute the CA certificates issued by the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/certificates/).